 - A step-by-step process has been followed that moves the development of a budget forward in an orderly and timely manner. - Historically, the District's actual expenditures compare favorably with budgeted amounts.
 This is summarized in quarterly Fiscal Management Summary reports and budget documents provided to the Board. - Budgets have been developed so that total ongoing expenditures do not exceed annual revenues, unless planned.
-In the case of unforeseen reductions to revenue (i.e. rescissions), contingency reserves included in the budget are adequate to cover reductions without the need to reduce restricted reserves and/or make adverse modifications to the District's budget plan for a given fiscal year. - As currently estimated, the District is projecting to maintain a Board directed 1.0% unassigned contingency reserve.
-The current estimate for unassigned reserves is approximately 3.7% of budgeted expenditures for 2017-18.
+In the case of unforeseen reductions to revenue (i.e. rescissions), contingency reserves included in the budget are adequate to cover reductions without the need to reduce restricted reserves and/or make adverse modifications to the District's budget plan for a given fiscal year. - As currently estimated, the District is projecting to maintain a Board directed 2.0% unassigned contingency reserve.
+The current estimate for unassigned reserves is approximately 3.7% of budgeted expenditures for 2018-19.
 This amount of unassigned reserves is within the target range of 3-5% defined in District Policy DBAA General Fund Balances.
-Per Policy DBAA, this amount must be replenished in no more than 2 years.
-In addition to available contingency reserves, the District continues to maintain restricted reserves for TABOR (3% of spending) and other legal restrictions, accrued compensation, and carryover budgets. - During the 2016-17 fiscal year, the District did not incur external debt to meet cash flow obligations.
-However, starting with the 2017-18 fiscal year the District is participating in the State's Interest Free Loan Program to meet cash flow obligations due to a heavier reliance on property tax collections. - The District has and will continue focusing on the primary factors needed to develop a multi-year budget plan including, but not limited to, increases for compensation obligations (health, dental and PERA contribution benefits) and the State of Colorado's ability to sustain K-12 revenues.
+In addition to available contingency reserves, the District continues to maintain restricted reserves for TABOR (3% of spending) and other legal restrictions, accrued compensation, and carryover budgets. - During the 2017-18 fiscal year, the District participated in the State's Interest Free Loan Program to meet cash flow obligations due to a heavier reliance on property tax collections than in prior years.
+The District is participating in this program again for 2018-19, and plans to continue participating into the future. - The District has and will continue focusing on the primary factors needed to develop a multi-year budget plan including, but not limited to, increases for compensation obligations (health, dental and PERA contribution benefits) and the State of Colorado's ability to sustain K-12 revenues.